dev-alamin/WP-Invoice/README.md

 ## Usage

 1. After activating the plugin, create a new page or post where you want to add the frontend invoice submission form.
-Use the shortcode `[invoice_submission_form]` to embed the form.
+Use the shortcode `[ads_frontend_form]` and to see insights as a minimum role of editor use this shortcode `[ads_display_invoices]` to embed the form.

 2. Users can now visit the page with the form and submit their invoices.
 The submitted invoices will be stored in the WordPress database.